cal-itp/data-infra/docs/publishing/sections/5_analytics_portfolio_site.md

     - Type `N` to discard your changes and exit
 - For the changes to take effect, open a new terminal or run `source ~/.bash_profile`
   - Back in your terminal, enter `env | grep NETLIFY` to see that your Netlify token is there

-To make sure your Netlify token is up to date:

-- COMING SOON

 ## File Setup